Non-Convex Self-Concordant Functions: Practical Algorithms and Complexity Analysis: Experiments

 We follow the techniques of \cite{Zhang-2019-Three} and evaluate our algorithms by training VGG16 \cite{Simonyan-2015-Very} and ResNet32 \cite{He-2016-Deep, Zagoruyko-2016-Wide} on CIFAR-10 and CIFAR-100 \cite{Krizhevsky-2009-Learning}.
-We conduct experiments on a single NVIDIA V100 SXM2 GPU from San Diego Supercomputer Center \cite{Strande-2021-Expanse}.
+The test accuracies of SGD and Adam \cite{Kingma-2015-Adam} are copied from \cite{Zhang-2019-Three}, where a grid search was conducted to find the best hyperparameters.
+For KFAC \cite{Martens-2015-Optimizing} and KFAC-WSC (our method), we conducted our own experiments on a single NVIDIA V100 SXM2 GPU from San Diego Supercomputer Center \cite{Strande-2021-Expanse}.
 The results are summarized in Table~\ref{tab:cnn-experiments}.
-We performed a grid search to identify the best hyperparameters that maximize test accuracy during training.
-Both KFAC and KFAC-WSC were trained for 100 epochs.
-The initial learning rate was selected from the set $\eta_0 \in \{10^{-3}, 3 \times 10^{-2}, 10^{-2}\}$ and the learning rate decay by $0.1$ was applied at the 40th and 80th epochs.
-The weight decay factor from $\omega \in \{10^{-2}, 3 \times 10^{-1}, 10^{-1}\}$, and the damping factor from $\gamma \in \{3 \times 10^{-3}, 10^{-2}, 3 \times 10^{-2}\}$.
+Both KFAC and KFAC-WSC were trained for 100 epochs, and the learning rate was decayed by a factor of $0.1$ at the 40th and 80th epochs.
+We performed grid searches to identify the hyperparameters that maximize test accuracy during training.
+For KFAC, we adopted the best hyperparameters from \cite{Zhang-2019-Three}, on top of which we tuned the learning rate over $\{3\times 10^{-4}, 1\times 10^{-3}, 3\times 10^{-3}\}$, selecting the best learning rate based on validation accuracy.
+Our results match \cite{Zhang-2019-Three} closely.
+For KFAC-WSC, the initial learning rate was selected from $\eta_0 \in \{10^{-3}, 3\times 10^{-3}, 10^{-2}\}$.
+The weight decay factor was chosen from $\omega \in \{10^{-2}, 3\times 10^{-2}, 10^{-1}, 3\times 10^{-1}, 1.0\}$, and the damping factor from $\gamma \in \{3\times 10^{-3}, 10^{-2}, 3\times 10^{-2}\}$.
+This setup matches the $3\times5\times3$ grid used in \cite{wang-kfac-pytorch}, a PyTorch implementation of \cite{Zhang-2019-Three}.
+In practice, using the same hyperparameters as KFAC for KFAC-WSC leads to degraded performance.
+This is evident since we are using smaller learning rates for each layer.
 Our method improved training efficiency on VGG16 for CIFAR-10 and CIFAR-100, while being outperformed by KFAC on ResNet32.

+A convergence analysis of KFAC \cite{Martens-2015-Optimizing} and, its extension, KFAC-WSC is beyond the scope of this paper.
+Rather, the goal of this experiment is to empirically assess the effectiveness of incorporating the self-concordant step size rule from Algorithm~\ref{algorithm:RNM} into a practical second-order optimizer.